4 Tutorial

 # Select "iso" and "Economic_Measures" columns from "covid_data" dataset, and assign the dataset created through this selection to the "covid_data_economic" object

-covid_data_economic<-covid_data %>%
+<-covid_data %>%

-select(iso, Economic_Measures)
+covid_data_economicselect(iso, Economic_Measures)

 # View contents of "covid_data_economic" object in R Studio data viewer